 Editor's note: This blog features two separate but complementary analytical insights

-Analysis from Seth Wallis-Jones, Senior Analyst for Operators, IHS Markit
+Analysis from Seth Wallis-Jones, Senior Analyst for Operators, within the IHS Technology Group at IHS Markit

 AT&T’s proposed acquisition of Time Warner is a major attempt at vertical integration by AT&T that builds on last year’s merger acquisition of DirecTV to create a fully integrated media giant.
 AT&T will own both the distribution pipes and the content to deliver to subscribers across the US using mobile, fixed line and satellite.
 With mobile connectivity increasingly commoditised, content will be used as the draw for AT&T as it builds up video services that are now being targeted at the mobile market in the United States.
 In comparison, Verizon’s nascent deal to acquire Yahoo and build on its acquisition of AOL looks like an increasingly half-baked attempt to leverage the potential nexus between network, content and advertising.